-AdminLTE is by far one of the great examples of what Bootstrap CSS can do if it’s properly bundled with pre-defined UI elements used for Admin control panels.
-Right now, there’s a massive amount of various admin panels on the net.
+AdminLTE is by far one of the great examples of what Bootstrap CSS can do and consists of pre-defined UI elements used for Admin control panels.
+Similarly we have ElementUI, Bulma, and Bootstrap CSS in its core.

 Especially when you have to plug in some extra logic on top of it, and the code is obfuscated, so the only way how to find all ins and outs – check the database schema.

 Certain systems force to develop evil workarounds to coupe with bad design practices, whether it’s code or database wise.

 As the time fly, the notion of domain pricing strategies changed, as well as the billing/recurring amounts were introduced.
 In order not to break the compatibility of the previous versions (migrations scripts, duh? major version notifications, duh?), they kept the design and grew the table horizontally.

 The end result got completely irrelevant in the ‘naming’ of the table.
 For instance, on the screenshot, we have 11.00 USD for registering domain for 10 years.
 On the backend side in lands into ‘biennially’ field.
 Logic?
 Nah, who needs that?!

 Personally, it’s a classical example of meta tables design.
 When you don’t know how you’d scale the db table horizontally, and what kind of fields it’ll include – go for key/value table design.

 Good example of meta tables – WordPress wp_options design, and good execution wrappers on top – solves it all.
 If you’re insisting on horizontal table scaling – not a problem at all!

 Just think about what you’ll end up with by the end of the day, and migrate it from meta tables after all.